top of page

 Leeds Castle

-On our way to Oxford we stopped at Leeds Castle, southeast of Maidstone, Kent.
-It dates back to the early 12th century and is a great place to learn about english history and about Henry VIIIs six wives.
+Leeds Castle, southeast of Maidstone, Kent, is a great place to learn about English history and about Henry VIIIs six wives.

 Oxford

-What to see: Christ Church College, Carfax Tower (great views of the city), The Divinity School
+Oxford is a beautiful city, home to Christ Church College, Carfax Tower (great views of the city), and The Divinity School.
+Look into Airbnb or hotels close to the city center for accommodation.

 Stow-on-the-Wold in the Cotswolds

-The Cotswolds are a dream and I wished we would have had more time there.
-They are known for its charming small villages and honey-coloured stone houses in the midst of rolling hills and meadows.
-I recommend taking at least two full days here to just slow down, indulge in tea-time and go on a hike.
+The Cotswolds are known for their charming small villages and honey-colored stone houses in the midst of rolling hills and meadows.
+Stay at The Lime Guesthouse, eat at Sheep on Sheep Street (Dinner & Bar), Huffkins Stow (Tea Time), Lucy's Tearoom (Tea Time), and take at least two full days here to just slow down, indulge in tea time and go on a hike.

 Highclere Castle